How to Choose a Golf Cart Dealer: A Buyer's Guide

 While everyone loves a good deal, an unusually low price on a golf cart can be a red flag.
 It might signal an inferior product or, worse, a listing with hidden costs that will pop up later.
 A trustworthy dealer is always transparent about their pricing.
 They should be able to provide a clear, itemized breakdown of the total cost, including the vehicle price, any accessories or customizations, taxes, and delivery fees.
 Don't be afraid to ask questions.
 A dealer who is upfront and honest about their pricing is one who values their customers and believes in the quality of their products.

-Current Stock and Seasonal Availability
+Ask About Current Stock and Availability

 Pay close attention to a dealer's current stock.
 A well-stocked showroom with a variety of personal and commercial vehicles is a sign of a healthy business.
 It means you can likely see, touch, and test drive the models you're interested in without a long wait.
 While inventory can fluctuate, especially during peak seasons, a good dealer manages their stock effectively.
 Be wary of high-pressure sales tactics like "limited-time offers" that push you to buy immediately.
 This can sometimes indicate a dealer is trying to offload a specific unit rather than helping you find the right one for your needs.